BadCactus634/hydroponic-tower/english.md

 If you need the original models, you can find them [here](https://t.me/makersITA/907372) (they aren't on Thingiverse anymore).

 ## Circuit
+WARNING!!
+THIS CIRCUIT IS NOT STABLE: The DC-DC converter needs to be put BEFORE the relay, otherwise an undervoltage would occur, resetting the ESP.

 The heart of this project is a simple **ESP32** used as a timer, that turns on the water pump for 5 minutes and then waits a variable time that we can specify using the potentiometer (from 10 to 60 minutes).
 There are 2 LEDs that indicate the status of the system (green on = pump active; red blinking = no water).
 The ESP32 is connected to a relè via a transistor, the relè triggers a step-up that converts the 5V from the USB cable up to 12V for the water pump, thus turning it on.